-This fellowship program is offered by the Division of Infectious Diseases of the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
-It is funded by the National Institute of Mental Health (NIMH), one of the U.S. National Institutes of Health (NIH), through a T32 funding mechanism.
+This fellowship program is offered by the Division of Infectious Diseases of the David Geffen School of Medicine at UCLA.
+It is funded by the National Institute of Mental Health (NIMH), one of the U.S. National Institutes of Health (NIH), through a T32 funding mechanism (T32MH080634).